Frequently Asked Questions

 What will I study in the UCWE?

-Please visit the Course structure page for a full list of the modules and module information.
+Please visit the Course structure page for a full list of Learning Module topics.

 How long does the UCWE take to complete?

-This course takes 12 weeks by online, distance education or five weeks face-to-face.
+This course takes eight weeks online or five weeks face-to-face (if offered).

 Do I need a computer or laptop to do the UCWE?